 One of my favorite discount programs to be a member of is the Good Sam program.
 For a 3-year cost of $79, they offer me a daily 10% discount at any one of their 2,400 campgrounds that participate in their program.
 They also offer a $.05 per gallon fuel discount on gas and a $.08 per gallon on diesel purchases from Fly J and Pilot gas stations, as well as saving up to 10% every day at Camping World and Gander RV & Outdoors super centers.
 These retailers will also allow you to use their dump stations free of charge with your membership.

-Good Sam also has numerous programs at additional costs such as roadside assistance, travel assistance, and health insurance programs.
+Good Sam also has numerous programs at additional costs such as roadside assistance, travel assistance, and health insurance programs (Good Sam is one of my top picks for the best RV roadside assistance plans).
 Because of the various complexities and various costs of these plans, I would encourage you to visit their website and browse through their various programs and plans to choose one that may work for you and your family.

 Another good program and one that I highly recommend is Harvest Hosts.
 This program is especially unique because it allows you stay at host locations with many of them being participating farms, museums and other attractions, ranches, wineries, breweries, distilleries and golf courses.